 - 1. Place the pecans in a small skillet, and lightly toast them over medium-low heat for 4 to 5 minutes, or until fragrant.
 Transfer the pecans to a food processor.
 Process until the pecans are fine like the texture of almond flour.
 Cool slightly before using in the recipe.
 In a medium mixing bowl, whisk together the flour, cinnamon, baking powder and salt until well combined.
 Add the butter, 3⁄4 c. of the confectioners' sugar and zest in the bowl of a stand mixer fitted with the paddle attachment.
 On medium speed, beat the mixture for 3 to 4 minutes, or until light and fluffy.
 Scrape the bottom and sides of the bowl as needed.
 On low speed, mix in the ground pecans and vanilla and almond extracts until smooth and well combined.
 Scrape the bottom and sides of the bowl as needed.
+On low, mix the dry ingredients into the wet until well combined.
 Wrap the dough in plastic wrap, and chill it in the fridge for 30 minutes. - 2.
 Preheat the oven to 350°F. Line two large baking sheets with parchment paper. - 3.
 Scoop 1-tbsp. amounts of the cookie dough onto the baking sheets, spacing them 2 inches apart.
 Bake for 10 to 12 minutes, or until the edges are lightly golden brown.
 Cool the cookies on the hot baking sheet for 15 minutes.
 While the cookies are still slightly warm, roll them in the remaining confectioners' sugar.
 Cool completely to room temperature and roll them once more in the confectioners' sugar if you would like a double coat of sugar.

-Stacey Shanner The Shanners 1100 First Avenue Suite 200 King Of Prussia, PA 19406 Presorted Standard U.S. Postage PAID Harrisburg, PA Permit No. 478 Bill and Judy Smith 123 Main Street King of Prussia, PA 19406 FEATURED SOLD LISTING
+The Shanner Group 1100 First Avenue Suite 200 King Of Prussia, PA 19406 Presorted Standard U.S. Postage PAID Harrisburg, PA Permit No. 478 ories from

+Bill and Judy Smith

+123 Main Street King of Prussia, PA 19406